-NYC's Only Corn Maze and More Fall Fun Await at the Queens Farm Museum
+NYC's Only Corn Maze and More Fall Fun Await at the Queens County Farm Museum

 The Amazing Maize Maze is the only corn maze in New York City.
 My family and I have conquered lots of these corn mazes and can happily say the one at the Queens County Farm Museum is just as much fun as its country counterparts.
 Read on for our tips to make the most of your visit to the Queens County Farm Museum and its corn maze.
 But no, we aren't giving you the route.
 You'll still need to figure that out yourself!
 If you're on the hunt for more seasonal fun, be sure to bookmark our Guide to Fall Fun in NYC.

 The Queens County Farm Museum started the Amazing Maize Maze in 2002.
-The theme and route change annually—this year's inspiration is Andy Warhol’s iconic cow wallpaper—but the goal is always the same: to find your way out!
+The theme and route change annually—this year's inspiration is Georgia O'Keefe's painting Rams Head Blue Morning Glory—but the goal is always the same: to find your way out!
 Don't be put off by the size; three acres is manageable, even for young children (just stay more focused with tots and preschoolers), and there are fun interactive elements to keep them engaged along the way.

 Before you enter the maze, the staff gives you its "Stalk Talk," a short info session with the rules (no running, no cutting through the stalks) and tips about how to conquer the corn maze, like looking for mailboxes that contain pieces of a map.
 Then, you grab a flag (every group gets one—it helps the farm keep track of how many folks are in the maze) and you're off.
 It can take up to two hours to navigate to the exit, though the average time seems to be about an hour.
 You're welcome to stay inside as long as you'd like, and if you get stuck, you can ask for assistance from the helpful workers sitting up in the tower by talking to them through a long black hose.

 You won't be able to see above the stalks, so find your path another way!